 So have an emergency contingency plan in place.
 Know the proper numbers to call for law enforcement or medical services if needed.
 Make sure exits are not blocked, and have a clear evacuation route lined up in the event that a crowd needs to disperse quickly.
 Make sure you have access to adequate first aid kits and Automated External Defibrillators, and make sure your employees are trained in using AED and CPR in the event of a medical emergency.

 Additionally, you’ll need to have a way to section off areas if they become dangerous due to a spill, broken glass, or some other hazard.
 In crowded areas, accidents happen, so be prepared to clearly mark and section off any hazardous area.
 A warning sign or cone will alert shoppers of danger, and you can cordon off an area entirely with a retractable belt stanchion or a plastic post.
 In such cases, the more visible your warning markers are, the better.
 A yellow stanchion post, possibly with some warning text to alert customers, makes for a good solution that’s easily seen and thus difficult to miss.
-Or you could go all out with the alternating yellow and black chevron stanchion post for a more striking post design that’s sure to catch eyes.
+Or you could go all out with an alternating yellow and black chevron stanchion post for a more striking post design that’s sure to catch eyes.

 Now you’re ready to approach your next crowded retail event with the proper planning and preparedness.